-- ☐ In conjunction with the Public Safety Group Supervisor, determine the need for and location of roadblocks. - ☐ Pickup and check roadblock kits. - Proceed to roadblock locations. - □ Confirm communication links and establish communication interval - ☐ Establish roadblocks to secure the EPZ. - ☐ Follow the scripts and procedures in the ERP - ☐ Knowledge and ability to communicate safest route away from - ☐ Monitor area for H2S and / or LEL with personal monitors and A5 document readings on the Air Monitoring Log. - □ Report all reading changes / increases to the Public Safety Group Supervisor - ☐ For your own safety, ensure the Public Safety Group Supervisor is notified immediately if readings are approaching 10% LEL and / or 10 - ☐ Move location of Roadblock immediately if readings are approaching 10% LEL and / or 10 ppm H2S. - □ Record all incoming and outgoing traffic personnel, and equipment on the Roadblock Log. - ☐ Forward information given to you by people passing through your location to the Public Safety Group Supervisor. - □ Document activities using the ICS 214 Activity Log. - ☐ Maintain communication with the Public Safety Group Supervisor. - ☐ Maintain roadblock locations.
-Do not leave until requested to do so by the Public Safety Group Supervisor or until relieved by other Roadblock personnel - ☐ Assist with post-incident activities.
+- In conjunction with the Public Safety Group Supervisor, determine the need for and location of roadblocks. - Pickup and check roadblock kits. - Proceed to roadblock locations. - Determine driving directions to assigned roadblock location that does not have you pass through the hazard area. - Confirm communication links and establish communication interval times. - Establish roadblocks to secure the EPZ. - Follow the scripts and procedures in the ERP. - If media personnel show up at your roadblock, forward all requests to your direct supervisor who'll direct them to the Information officer or Corporate Comm/Media team. - □ Knowledge and ability to communicate safest route away from hazard. □ Monitor area for H2S and / or LEL with personal monitors and - document readings on the Air Monitoring Log.
+A5 Report all reading changes / increases to the Public Safety Group - Supervisor. - For your own safety, ensure the Public Safety Group Supervisor is notified immediately if readings are approaching 10% LEL and / or 10 ppm H2S. - Move location of Roadblock immediately if readings are approaching 10% LEL and / or 10 ppm H2S. - Record all incoming and outgoing traffic, personnel, and equipment on the Roadblock Log. - □ Forward information given to you by people passing through your location to the Public Safety Group Supervisor. - Document activities using the ICS 214 Activity Log. - Report any person that insists on going through the roadblock into the hazard area as well as any suspicious activity to the Public Safety Group Supervisor. - A Maintain communication with the Public Safety Group Supervisor. - Maintain roadblock locations.
+Do not leave until requested to do so by the Public Safety Group Supervisor or until relieved by other Roadblock personnel. - Assist with post-incident activities.